 Dine at a Local Restaurant

 Phoenix is home to hundreds of delectable restaurants for any occasion, so be sure to check out a few.
-You can find any type of cuisine you’re craving, from Mexican and Italian to Japanese and Thai.
+You can find any cuisine you crave, from Mexican and Italian to Japanese and Thai.

-Visit Chelsea’s Kitchen for American comfort food and a stunning view over the canal.
-With a wood-burning grill, an impressive craft beer and wine selection, and an extensive brunch, lunch, and dinner menu, this is a must-visit for any foodie in the Phoenix area.
+Visit Chelsea’s Kitchen for American comfort food and a view over the canal.
+This is a must-visit for foodies with a wood-burning grill, an impressive craft beer and wine selection, and an extensive brunch, lunch, and dinner menu.

 Los Taquitos is a popular Mexican restaurant where you can experience generations of recipes and culture while supporting a family-owned business.
 This restaurant was also toured by Guy Fieri and gained his stamp of approval, so you know it’s the real deal.